livey/livey.github.io/content/posts/2024-12-rolling-shutter/index.md

 So, we only need to establish $\|f_y \frac{(t_1-t_2)v_y}{z}\Delta t\| < \|t_1-t_2\|$, which is equivalent to $f_y\frac{|v_y\Delta t|}{z}<1$, For a 4K resolution image, we have $f_y=1920$, $\Delta t = 1/(20*2160)$.
 For a typical car on the highway, the maximal velocity may be $v_y=80$.
 So, $f_y*|v_y*\Delta t| < 1920*80/20/2160 = 3.5$.
 Thus, for objects with $z>3.5$.
 It is a contraction operator.
 In a real scenario, $v_y$ will be much smaller.
 So, most of the conditions are satisfied except for extremely close points.

 Though the simplified problem, it gives us enough insights into why the iterative algorithm works.
+However, we should note that, the convergence may not hold for other types of camera model, e.g., wide-angle fish-eye camera, where at the edge of the image, the distortion is much more severe.

 # Experiments